puggan/yh-oop19/Week1/README.md

 ## Exercise 2

-Armed with your new `ReadInteger` method, write an application that asks for two years, then outputs out all years between them and mark every leap year with a star.
+Armed with your new `ReadInt` method, write an application that asks for two years, then outputs out all years between them and mark every leap year with a star.

 * The years must be between 0 and 9999
 * The second year must be after the first year